How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 Light Requirements

-You can choose to grow the Silver Dollar Plant outdoors, however, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.
+You can choose to grow the your Silver Dollar Plant outdoors, however, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.

-Temperature and Humidity
+Temperature & Humidity

 Silver Dollar Jade requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
 Keep it away from cold drafts like windy windows and doors as they can cause brown leaf spots.

-Always make sure that there is good air circulation for Silver Dollar Plant to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.
+Silver Dollar Plant flourishes in an average humidity of 50-55%; it has no need for high humidity.
+Always make sure that there is good air circulation to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.

 Fertilizer

-Feed Silver Dollar Jade with a cactus and succulents fertilizer monthly during the growing season for lush growth.
+Feed your Silver Dollar Jade with a cactus and succulents fertilizer monthly in spring and summer for lush growth.
 Take care not to overfeed as the plant is a slow grower.
-Stop feeding in the cold season as growth is minimal at this time and feeding at this time can result in fertilizer burn and death of the plant.

 Potting Soil

-The best soil for Silver Dollar Jade should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
+The best soil for Silver Dollar Plant should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out fast enough.
 Cactus and succulents soil is ideal for this plant as it allows water to drain easily and does not hold excessive amounts of water.

 Repotting